Jostrange/liri-node-app/README.md

    * The album that the song is from [![Spotify-This-Song](https://i.imgur.com/xO55wcP.jpg "Spotify-This-Song")](https://i.imgur.com/xO55wcP.jpg "Spotify-This-Song")

-if no song is entered in the command line, then it will default to The Sign by Ace of Base
+# If no song is entered in the command line, then it will default to The Sign by Ace of Base

 [![Default-song](https://i.imgur.com/aqnjDqy.jpg "Default-song")](https://i.imgur.com/aqnjDqy.jpg "Default-song")

-enter "concert-this" to see:
+# Enter "concert-this" to see:
    * Name of the venue
    * Venue location
    * Date of the Event

 [![Concert-This](https://i.imgur.com/5j2bDUW.jpg "Concert-This")](https://i.imgur.com/5j2bDUW.jpg "Concert-This")

-enter do-what-it-says  and "I Want it That Way" will appear [![Do-what-it-says](https://i.imgur.com/PeuoycT.jpg "Do-what-it-says")](https://i.imgur.com/PeuoycT.jpg "Do-what-it-says")
+# Enter do-what-it-says  and "I Want it That Way" will appear
+[![Do-what-it-says](https://i.imgur.com/PeuoycT.jpg "Do-what-it-says")](https://i.imgur.com/PeuoycT.jpg "Do-what-it-says")